Get started with Vegetation Studio

 When adding Vegetation Studio to the scene it will do some configuration on the terrain.
-Turn of Unity grass and tree rendering, minimum setting on pixel error etc. To override these settings disable this update on the settings tab of VegetationSystem component.
+Turn off Unity grass and tree rendering, minimum setting on pixel error etc. To override these settings disable this update on the settings tab of the VegetationSystem component.

 Next step is to create a Vegetation Package.
 This is a scriptable object that will save all your vegetation rules and settings.
 Create a new folder to save the object in.
 It is recommended to place this folder outside of the “AwesomeTechnologies” folder as it makes upgrading to a new version easier.

 To create the Vegetation Package right click in a folder in project view and select “Create/Awesome Technologies/Create Vegetation Package”.

 If you want Vegetation Studio to handle terrain textures and generate splat map from them, select the number of textures you would like to use on the terrain.
 See TerrainSystem Component for more info on splat map generation.
 If you have a vegetation package with textures it will replace the textures on the terrain (keeping the splat maps) when you assign it.
 This is done to be able to have a summer and winter package. etc. If you have a 3rd party shader like MicroSplat or CTS create a package with no textures.

 Select the new package and also give it a package name in the inspector.